 Scheduled for L’Albatros Course in Saint-Quentin-en-Yvelines, just 20 miles from Paris, the Ryder Cup pits the best of European golfers against top American players.
 It is being held in France for only the second time in history, bringing new appreciation for the country’s many world-class golf courses.
 And what better way to see them than via an all-inclusive 6 night cruise aboard a luxury hotel barge?

-Golf Cruises in Full Swing as France Prepares for The Ryder Cup
+Golf Cruises in Full Swing as France Hosts The Ryder Cup

 A Typical Day